andrewthong/andrewthong/README.md

 ### A little bit about me :rice_ball:

 I am a design technologist with a pragmatic and data-driven approach to building products.
-I work at the intersection of design and tech, building things through code, interaction design and information architecture.
+I work at the intersection of design, tech and business, building things through code, design thinking and a touch of data science.

 I look forward to brewing coffee in the morning, and have a fascination with folding bicycles and mechanical keyboards.